x467chen/Airbnb-New-User-Prediction/Readme.md

 ## Installation

-1. Install Anaconda-Navigator from：https://anaconda.org/anaconda/anaconda-navigator <br>
+1.Install Anaconda-Navigator from：https://anaconda.org/anaconda/anaconda-navigator <br>
-2. Open it and use Jupter Notebook to launch it. <br>
+2.Open it and use Jupter Notebook to launch it. <br>

 ## Challenge Solved

-1. Overfitting
+1.Overfitting
-2. Imbalanced varibles
+2.Imbalanced varibles

 ## Contributors